-The Mississippi Band of Choctaw Indians and the Choctaw Tribal School System does not discriminate in policies, procedures, employment, admissions, or eligibility for class or program participation on the basis of race or racial heritage, color, national origin, religion, gender, or disability in violation of the law.
+The Choctaw Tribal School System does not discriminate in policies, procedures, employment, admissions, or eligibility for class or program participation on the basis of race or racial heritage, color, national origin, religion, gender, or disability in violation of the law.
 However, in accordance with federal law, the Mississippi Band of Choctaw Indians adheres to a publicly announced policy and practice of extending preferential treatment to qualified Indians in regard to employment.
 Additionally, student enrollment in the Choctaw Tribal School System is limited to children who hold a Certificate of Degree of Indian Blood which certifies one-fourth or more Indian ancestry, according to Title 25 of the Code of Federal Regulations in Part 31.

-All students shall be guaranteed equal access to all school programs, courses, services, and extra-curricular activities regardless of gender or disability.
+All students shall be guaranteed equal access to all school programs, courses, services, and extracurricular activities regardless of gender or disability.